Spudman 7: Tamas Houlihan, WPVGA

 I was a sports editor in college and that was my first job out of college, so I think I would have been involved in writing, editing and sports in some way, shape or form.

-What are three things on your bucket list/must to do list?
+What are three things on your bucket list?

 I’d like to see the Egyptian pyramids.
 I must go to Antarctica.
 And I’ve always said that if I threw a perfect game in darts (a six-dart out in 301), I could die happily.